rih3d/cirr-docker/README.md

 ## Configurations

 Warning: once data has been ingested, _do not_ use `docker-compose down`, or you will drop the data volume!
+Furthermore, _do not_ use `docker-compose up` again with the xnat service, use `docker-compose up --no-recreate` or it will fail because the db already exists.

+`bootstrap.py` will read a file called `docker-compose.shadow.yml` and use any override variables or config information provided there.
+All generated configuration files are similarly tagged as "shadow" and should not be indexed by `git`.
+Depending on which variables are used, `docker-compose.shadow.yml` may not be necessary to include when creating the containers themselves.

 ### Orthanc w Postgres and Persistent Compressed Data Storage